An early press shot of the DiY collective (All photos courtesy of DiY)

 The core collective – Harry, Simon DK, Jack, Emma, Digs and Woosh – met in Nottingham in the late-1980s, cementing bonds on the dance floor of the city’s seminal Garage nightclub, where they were seduced by that strange voodoo called house music.
 Soon, they decided to do it themselves.
 Money was borrowed to buy a rig – “Black Box” – and, in November of 1989, they started throwing house parties around the city’s inner city suburbs, graduating quickly to warehouse break-ins, before their serendipitous encounter with the travellers at Big Glasto’s Little Brother the following summer.

-(From left to right) Simon DK, Damien O'Grady and Cookie
+(From left to right) Simon DK, Damien Stanley and Jack

 The travellers weren’t only kindred spirits; they were also of invaluable practical help in spreading the magic inscribed on those 12-inch wax discs.
 They provided marquees, generators and knowledge of where in the countryside to take the party sites.
 DiY brought the Technics and the tunes.
 The politics, stimulants and attitude were mutual.